psitools/psitools-public/README.md

 or

     $ conda deactivate
-    $ conda activate STES
+    $ conda activate STE

 Then try pytest

-    $ pytest --pyargs psitools -m "not mpi"
+    $ pytest -m "not mpi" path/to/psitools-public

-To do the MPI tests, run under MPI with pytest-mpi. pytest-mpi in the current version has slightly messy output, but something should eventually show up.
+To do the MPI tests, run under MPI with pytest-mpi, which you will probably need to install via pip. pytest-mpi in the current version has repeated output, but something should eventually show up.

-    $ mpirun -np 5 python -m pytest --pyargs psitools --with-mpi
+    $ mpirun -np 5 python -m pytest --pyargs psitools --with-mpi path/to/psitools-public

-To run a specifric test, do something like:
+To run a specific test, do something like:

     $ mpirun -np 4 python -m pytest --pyargs psitools --with-mpi \
-        -s -k "test_psi_grid_refine_0"
+        -s -k "test_psi_grid_refine_0" path/to/psitools-public

+Or, testing with a virtualenv, something like:

+    $ python -m venv --system-site-packages test-psitools/
+    $ . test-psitools/bin/activate
+    $ pip install -e ~/path/to/repo
+    $ deactivate
+    $ . test-psitools/bin/activate

+And continue as before.

 ## Authors / Contributors:
 * Colin McNally <colin@colinmcnally.ca>
 * Sijme-Jan Paardekooper <s.j.paardekooper@qmul.ac.uk>
 * Francesco Lovascio <f.lovascio@qmul.ac.uk>

 ## License